VERITAS: A Multi-Agent Co-Scientist for Verifiable Image-Derived Hypothesis Testing: Introduction

 \section{Introduction}

-Medicine advances when clinicians translate bedside observations into formal hypotheses that are tested and validated in observational studies.
-Such studies require coordinating special clinical domain knowledge, patient data curation and analysis, programming, and biostatistics.
+Scientific knowledge in medicine advances when clinicians translate bedside observations into formal hypotheses and test them in observational studies.
+Doing so requires coordinating expertise across clinical knowledge, patient data curation and analysis, programming, and biostatistics.
 In the data domain, medical images are indispensable; they encode rich clinical information, including volumetric measurements, morphological features, and their associations with patient outcomes.
 Yet turning these image data into statistically valid insights, i.e., the gold standard for scientific evidence, remains a particularly fragmented, expert-intensive process.
 For example, a neurooncologist who wants to study if the more aggressive tumor biology of glioblastoma is reflected in larger contrast-enhancing tumors compared to lower-grade gliomas must coordinate image segmentation, metric extraction, statistical test selection, and result interpretation across multiple software tools and disciplinary boundaries.
 This pipeline bottlenecks discovery and limits who can participate in image-based research.

-Recent advances in large language models (LLMs) and multi-agent systems offer a path toward automating such workflows.
-However, applying these systems to medical imaging hypothesis testing poses three challenges: (i)~the pipeline must bridge complex and distinct tasks, including \emph{cohort definition} (selecting the right patients from a given dataset), \emph{vision} (segmenting anatomical structures), \emph{computation} (deriving biomarkers), and \emph{statistics} (selecting, executing and interpreting tests), requiring models to reason jointly across all tasks; (ii)~deriving clinical conclusions demands full \emph{auditability}, where every step from segmentation mask to p-value calculation must be inspectable and reproducible; and (iii)~small clinical cohorts require \emph{epistemic awareness}, which is the ability to distinguish ``no effect detected'' from ``insufficient power to detect an effect.''
+Recent ``AI scientist'' and ``co-scientist'' efforts apply large language models (LLMs) and multi-agent systems to automate scientific discovery~\cite{lu2024ai,gottweis2025towards,ghareeb2025robin}.
+Extending them to medical imaging hypothesis testing poses three challenges: (i)~the pipeline must bridge complex and distinct tasks, including \emph{cohort definition} (selecting the right patients from a given dataset), \emph{vision} (segmenting anatomical structures), \emph{computation} (deriving biomarkers), and \emph{statistics} (selecting, executing and interpreting tests), requiring models to reason jointly across all tasks; (ii)~deriving clinical conclusions demands full \emph{auditability}, where every step from segmentation mask to p-value calculation must be inspectable and reproducible; and (iii)~small clinical cohorts require \emph{epistemic awareness}, which is the ability to distinguish ``no effect detected'' from ``insufficient power to detect an effect.''

 \paragraph{Our main contribution} is \framework{} (\fullframeworkbold{}), a multi-agent framework inspired by clinician-scientist workflows.
 With role-specialized agents (PI, Imaging Specialist, Statistician), \framework{} addresses the above challenges and reaches the following capabilities: